mamcode/my-odoo-notes/README.md

 * recordset.ensure_one(): Checks if the recordset contains exactly one record.
 This method will raise an exception if this is not the case and the processing will abort.

-* partner.child_ids |= contacts: The operator |= computes the union of te current contacts of the partner and the new contacts.
+* partner.child_ids |= contacts: In this case the operator |= computes the union of the current contacts of the partner and the new contacts stored in the variable contacts.

 * format when writing relational fields: